What is Brass?

 Properties of Brass

-The amount of copper and zinc in brass determines its properties.
-Other metals such as tin, aluminum, lead, and nickel are frequently added to improve the quality of brass.
-The following are some properties of brass:
+The specific proportions of copper and zinc in brass play a significant role in shaping its overall properties.
+Manufacturers often introduce other metals into the mix such as tin, aluminum, lead, or nickel to further enhance the quality or tailor the characteristics of brass for particular uses.
+Below are some key properties commonly associated with brass:

 Uses of Brass